egulay/kebab_storm/README.md

 # Kebab Storm
 ## Introduction
 A Spark driver for to demonstrate how to apply cryptography (with AES) on UDF level with data quality checks and transformations based on ETL scenarios in JSON format.
-Additionally, the solution have both row based soft and hard delete features.
+Additionally, the solution has both row based soft and hard delete features.
 ## Setup (Spark & Hadoop on localhost)
 ### Windows
 [Please use following link](https://phoenixnap.com/kb/install-spark-on-windows-10).